rdfostrich/article-swj2020-cobra/content/evaluation.md

 <figcaption markdown="block">
 Delta Materialization evaluation times between the first version and all other versions for BEAR-A, BEAR-B Daily, and BEAR-B Hourly under the different storage approaches.
-For the first half of versions, COBRA is faster than OSTRICH.
+For the first half of versions, COBRA is faster than OSTRICH, but slows down in the second half.
-For the second half of versions, COBRA becomes slower, but still faster than OSTRICH for BEAR-A and BEAR-B Hourly.
 </figcaption>
 </figure>